1898-22 Felix Potin Set and Checklist

 Additionally, 500 cards can technically make up a first series.
 However, a handful of additional cards was seemingly issued after the first 500.
 Thus, a true first series has slightly more (I have seen 508 and some reports have said 510).

 Finally, note that a fourth series exists.
 However, as that series was issued in 1952 after the pre-war era, it is not featured on this page.
 Felix Potin also produced a separate set around 1900 called Exposition Universalle.
-Unlike these series’, though, that set included pictures of buildings instead of celebrities.

 While there are a total of 1,520 recognized cards in the set (assuming 500 in Series 1), a master set would include more.
 Many cards in the first series issued have picture variations.
 Sometimes, the same image was used, with an up close version and more of a full body or half body shot.
 Other times, the picture was a different one entirely, taken at a different angle.
 There are numerous variations of pictures of subjects that represent different years in which they were printed.